It's time to start talking about Max Scherzer as an all-time great

 The Diamondbacks worried that Scherzer's violent pitching motion meant he might not stay healthy and develop into a 200-inning workhorse.
 The Diamondbacks viewed the trade as acquiring eight years of starting pitching -- six of Kennedy and two of Jackson -- for five years of Scherzer.
 Here's Scherzer making his MLB debut in 2008:

-Maybe he's cleaned up the delivery a little bit since then, but it’s not dramatically different.
-The weird aspect about the trade is if the Diamondbacks had concerns about Scherzer's delivery, then why did they draft him in the first place?
+Maybe he has cleaned up the delivery a little bit since then, but it's not dramatically different.
+The weird part about the trade is if the Diamondbacks had concerns about Scherzer's delivery, then why did they draft him in the first place?
 And then trade him after a successful debut season in the majors?

 While the trade wasn't a disaster for the Diamondbacks -- Kennedy had some good seasons and they flipped Jackson for Daniel Hudson at the trade deadline in 2010 -- it was one reason Byrnes was fired just seven months later (the same day the D-backs fired manager A.J.
 Hinch).